How to Spot a Shady Card Shop: 7 Red Flags

 What to Do If You Spot Red Flags

 Leave politely.
-Don't argue, don't try to negotiate through the warning signs, don't feel pressure to buy something small just because you walked in.
+Don't argue, don't feel pressure to buy something small just because you walked in.
 There are thousands of honest card shops out there.
-The hobby rewards patience, and the right shop is worth waiting for.
+If you think you've been sold a counterfeit or altered card, document everything and report the shop to Google Reviews and relevant collector communities.

 How to Find the Good Ones